 - Consists of whole proteins

 Great Lakes quality

 Animals used for Great Lakes collagen hydrolysate hail from Argentina and Brazil.
 The cattle are kept in an animal-friendly way and are grass-fed.
 The use of products from bio-industrial sources is not compatible with our principles.
 That is why we only sell collagen hydrolysate from grass-fed pasture cattle or wild cod.
 The powders are of high quality and are subject to various round of quality analyses.
 Great Lakes products are free of diseases, antibiotics, hormones and pesticides.

-Take 2 tablespoons per day (24 grams).
+Take 2 tablespoons twice per day (24 grams).
 Can be taken at any time of the day, with a liquid of your choice.

 100% hydrolyzed bovine gelatin †.

 Average amino acid profile per 100 grams:

 - Arginine 7.7 / 924